 Over the years many changes have taken place, and on Sunday 4 April 1962 it was announced that a tender had been accepted to build a new church and halls.
 The last service in the chapel was on 21 October 1962.
 On Wednesday 19 June 1963 the new church was opened with two services: the official opening in the afternoon and a public Service of Thanksgiving in the evening.

 In 1988 there were celebrations of thanksgiving for a church which had grown from a tiny seed in 80 years.
 Although there were a number of young people both on Sunday and at Guides and Boys' Brigade, there was a shortage of leaders.

 Like many churches numbers reduced, so that it was decided to hold only one service on Sundays, but the Wednesday worship has continued into a short act of worship.

-Guides and Brownies have continued but the Boys' Brigade has closed.
-Women's fellowship has gone from strength to strength and afternoon and evening Sunday worship has changed to reflect the present day.
+Guides and Brownies have continued but the Boys' Brigade has unfortunately closed.
+The Women's Fellowship group has gone from strength to strength and the passion for God in all that we do in His name has not diminished.

 God's mercies are new every morning, great is His faithfulness (Lamentations 3:23)